GarciaInes/Scrum-Mastering/Daily/Questions.md

 ### Towards the goal

-* Do we have what we need to get us started
+* Do we have what we need to get us started?
-* What shall we focus on today to achieve the sprint goal
+* What shall we focus on today to achieve the sprint goal?
 * Who would like to champion what?
 * What may slow us down on achiving the sprint goal?
 * How close are we to hitting our sprint goal?